Return to the BUILD

-This is the full kit of this 1:2 scale Star Wars R2-D2 from DeAgostini so I will be uploading issues as I complete them.
+This is the full kit of the DeAgostini 1:2 scale Star Wars R2-D2 so I will be uploading issues as I complete them.
 This first issue is all about the processor state indicator and the beginning of the right leg.
 Unfortunately, we will not be using many of these parts until Issue 3.

 The 2 larger black screws indicated in the parts list are not included (nor needed) in this issue.

 - One (1) Phillips-head screwdriver (appears to be size PH0)

 - Building The Galaxy – Designing R2-D2, Part 1

 - Droid Directory – R2-Series Astromech Droids, Part 1

 Includes an ‘actual size’ photo of the completed model and details of the build:

 - Dual Mode (AI/Manual)

 - One-Piece Metal Dome

 - Communication via chirps, whistles, and colored light displays